Barbet (dog breed): History

-The barbet connected through the centuries in various capacities, and as a companion dog but more as an all-around working dog.
-The term barbet became throughout centuries a generic name for a dog with a long, curly, woolly coat.
-Barbets are best known for being a waterfowl retriever in the marshes, wetlands, and estuaries of France.
-This is where the expression "muddy as a barbet" came from in the 19th century.
-Between the late 18th to early 19th centuries, the same dog was known as the barbet in France, the barbone in Italy, and the Pudel in Germany; for almost a hundred years the barbets and poodles were considered the same breed.
+The Barbet as it is known today is a fairly rare and recent breed development.
+Over the centuries, the breed existed in various forms, at times serving simply as a companion or guardian dog, but more often utilised as an all-around flushing or working dog.
+The term barbet gradually became a generic name for any dog with a long, curly, and/or woolly coat.
+Barbets are perhaps best-known for being a retriever of hunters' quarry, valued by duck, goose, and other fowl-hunters amongst the marshes, wetlands, estuaries and along the coastal areas of France; this wet and dirty job eventually spawned the term "muddy as a barbet", popularised in the 19th century.
+Between the late 18th and early 19th centuries, the same type of dog was known as the barbet in France, the barbone in Italy, and the Pudel in Germany; additionally, for nearly 100 years, barbets and poodles were considered the same breed.

+Like many others, the breed went nearly extinct after WWII.
+In the 1970s, French breeders attempted to revive the breed.
+In France, there were 307 Barbets registered between 1975 and 2001.
+Due to cross-breeding with the Standard Poodle and other breeds, the modern Barbet is notably taller than the historical breed.
+The dogs with more Poodle in them also tend to have smaller, tighter curls.

+It is listed in Group 8 (retrievers, flushing dogs and water dogs) by the Société Centrale Canine, the French Kennel Club, and the Fédération Cynologique Internationale (International Canine Federation), a similar category of breeds as the "sporting" dogs of North American kennel clubs.
+It was introduced to the US in 1994 and recognized by the American Kennel Club in 2020.

-Status in Great Britain (UK)
+Great Britain (UK)

 The first Barbet, a male, was brought into the UK in 2001, although he did not reproduce.
-In 2007, two unrelated females were brought in from France, having completed their period of quarantine; the majority of Barbets currently in the UK are descendants of these.
+In 2007, two unrelated females were brought in from France; the majority of Barbets currently in the UK are descendants of these.
 Since then, further examples of the breed have been imported from France, Netherlands, Canada, Poland, and Sweden.
-Several UK-born barbets have been used in the breeding programmes of other countries; their offspring can be found in Netherlands, Switzerland, Germany, Sweden, Finland, and Canada.

 In April 2018, the Barbet became the 220th breed recognized by The Kennel Club of the UK and the Barbet can now be shown in Import Register classes at all UK dog shows held under The Kennel Club rules.
 Barbets born in the UK prior to this date were registered in France by the Société Centrale Canine (SCC), a national affiliate of the Fédération Cynologique Internationale (FCI).
 There are on average only one or two British-born litters born per year.
 In 2018, there were approximately 140 barbets living in the UK.

 The majority of Barbets in the UK are kept as pets, although a small number are used regularly as gun dogs, agility dogs, and for search-and-rescue work; they can also take part in conformation shows in the UK and in FCI-member countries, with two British Barbets achieving French Champion status in 2014.